gridap/GridapWorkshop2023Material/README.md

   ln -s /scratch/vp91/$USER $HOME/scratch
 ```

 Move into your newly created scratch directory and clone the workshop repository as described above.
-Once the workshop repository is cloned, load the Gadi environment by running
+Once the workshop repository is cloned, move into the `/gadi` subdirectory.
+This directory contains the distributed codes we will be using.
+Load the Gadi environment by running

 ```bash
   source modules.sh